JimDeanSpivey/jimdeanspivey.github.io/_posts/2017-3-17-Devops:Getting-started-with-Infrastructure-as-Code-using-ansible-and-Terraform-on-AWS.md

 ---
 layout: post
-title: Devops:Getting started with Infrastructure as Code, some reasonable defaults for Ansible and Terraform.
+title: Getting started with Infrastructure as Code: for Ansible and Terraform.
 And integration testing it locally with Vagrant!
 ---

 This post is a quick start set of default files and practices to get started storing all infrastructure (using Terraform) and how to provision it (using ansible).
 As opposed to just jumping in as a newbie (me) and exploring, I find it much faster to just jump in using a seasoned veterans (someone who knows this domain for awhile) defaults/best-practices.
 I also cover how I tested my infrastructure before deploying it, by using Vagrant.
 I also use Vagrant to test new incremental changes.